Family Law June 11, 2026

 Absence of Independent Legal Counsel

-While Florida law does not technically require that each party have their own lawyer to execute a valid postnuptial agreement, the absence of independent legal counsel can still weaken the agreement significantly.
+While Florida law does not technically require that each party have their own lawyer to execute a valid postnuptial agreement, the absence of separate attorneys can still weaken the agreement significantly.
 When only one spouse consults an attorney, or worse, when one spouse drafts the agreement and the other simply signs it without review, the court may question whether the agreement was truly entered into voluntarily and with full understanding.

 Judges are more likely to uphold an agreement when both parties had the benefit of their own legal representation.
-Independent legal counsel helps ensure that each spouse understands their rights, the consequences of the agreement, and whether the terms are fair under Florida law.
+Independent legal counsel helps ensure that each spouse, whether they’re an executive, high-income professional, or stay-at-home parent who made career sacrifices, understands their rights, the consequences of the agreement, and whether the terms are fair under Florida law.
 It also creates a record that the agreement was negotiated fairly and not imposed unilaterally.

 If your spouse had a lawyer and you didn’t, or if you felt rushed or discouraged from seeking legal advice, your agreement could be vulnerable to attack.
 Do both parties fully understand what was signed?
 That question is central to whether a court will uphold your agreement, or decide it’s invalid due to unequal footing during its creation.